mikedh/trimesh/README.md

 ```

-Or, for the easiest install with only **minimal dependencies** (no ray queries, vector path handling, mesh creation, viewer, etc):
+Or, for the easiest install with only **minimal dependencies** (slower ray queries, no vector path handling, mesh creation, viewer, etc):

 ```bash
 pip install trimesh